appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

  <VideoEmbed host="youtube" videoId="bo66yFTfy6Q" title="Installing custom JavaScript libraries" caption="Installing External JavaScript libraries"/>

-There are selection of **recommended libraries** that you can install by simply clicking on the install icon.
+There is a selection of recommended libraries that you can install by simply clicking on the install icon.
 However, if you want to install a specific library with a URL, the process is just as simple.
 To install other libraries:

+* Find a [compatible](#library-compatibility) library on popular CDN services like [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/).
+* Copy the URL to its index file and paste it on Appsmith to start the installation.
 * Navigate to the Explorer tab
 * Click the `+` sign next to `Libraries`.
 * Paste the URL into the designated field.
 For example: